-The disease usually arises spontaneously, but LAM bears many similarities to the pulmonary findings of tuberous sclerosis (TS); LAM occurs in some patients with TS and is thought by some to be a forme fruste of TS.
+The disease usually arises spontaneously, but LAM bears many similarities to the pulmonary findings of tuberous sclerosis Tuberous Sclerosis Complex (TSC) Tuberous sclerosis complex is a dominantly inherited genetic disorder in which tumors (usually hamartomas) develop in multiple organs.
+Diagnosis requires specific clinical criteria and imaging... read more (TS); LAM occurs in some patients with TS and is thought by some to be a forme fruste of TS.
 Mutations in the tuberous sclerosis complex-2 gene (TSC-2) have been described in LAM cells and angiomyolipomas (benign renal hamartomas made of smooth muscle, blood vessels, and adipose).
 Angiomyolipomas occur in up to 50% of patients with LAM.
 These observations suggest 1 of 2 possibilities:

-Somatic mosaicism for TSC-2 mutations within the lungs and kidneys results in foci of disease superimposed against a background of normal cells within these tissues (although multiple discrete sites of disease might be expected)
+Somatic mosaicism for TSC-2 mutations within the lungs and kidneys results in foci of disease superimposed against a background of normal cells within these tissues (although multiple discrete sites of disease might be expected).

-LAM represents a low-grade, destructive, metastasizing neoplasm, perhaps of uterine origin, that spreads through the lymphatic system
+LAM represents a low-grade, destructive, metastasizing neoplasm, perhaps of uterine origin, that spreads through the lymphatic system.

-Initial symptoms are dyspnea and, less commonly, cough, chest pain, and hemoptysis.
+Initial symptoms of lymphangioleiomyomatosis are dyspnea and, less commonly, cough, chest pain, and hemoptysis.
 There are few signs of disease, but some women have crackles and rhonchi.
 Many patients present with spontaneous pneumothorax.
 They may also present with manifestations of lymphatic obstruction, including chylothorax, chylous ascites, and chyluria.
 Symptoms are thought to worsen during pregnancy.

 Renal angiomyolipomas, although usually asymptomatic, can cause bleeding if they grow large (eg, > 4 cm), usually manifesting as hematuria or flank pain.

 HRCT is done in all patients suspected of having the disorder; findings of multiple, small, diffusely distributed cysts are generally pathognomonic for LAM.

 Air travel is well-tolerated by most patients.

-LAM can mimic interstitial lung disease but is actually a rare, slowly progressive growth of smooth muscle cells in various organs.
+Lymphangioleiomyomatosis (LAM) can mimic interstitial lung disease but is actually a rare, slowly progressive growth of smooth muscle cells in various organs.